Register/Renew a Boat

 - $10 Transaction Fee (mail, phone, online)

+Proof of ownership must be provided.
 All documents should have adequate information to identify the boat, such as:

 - registration number